pkostelnik/hypervlab/README.md

 * install all prerequisites for office online server

 ## Variables used in the scripts (which should be selfexplaining 😎)

+... need to update the Variable List ...

 | Variable | meaning |
 |--|--: